 The Bank of Canada has stood by its comments last year where they claimed that rates would remain low until 2023, which is how long they expect it to take for the economy to make a full recovery.
 However, rates are rising.
-Home owners should take time to research mortgage rates and terms and also run the numbers on what their payments would look like if their interest rate increased 1, 2 or even 5% over the mortgage term.
+Homeowners should take time to research mortgage rates and terms and also run the numbers on what their payments would look like if their interest rate increased by 1, 2 or even 5% over the mortgage term.

 Discretionary spending will increase

-Many young professionals and knowledge workers were able to keep working and collecting their salaries throughout 2020, but without the opportunity to travel, dine out, go shopping or engage in other discretionary spending, they had a chance to save.
+Many young professionals and knowledge workers were able to keep working and collecting their salaries throughout 2020, but without the opportunity to travel, dine out, go shopping or engage in another discretionary spending, they had a chance to save.
 The average Canadian saved more than $5000 during the pandemic and for many Canadians, those savings translated into a downpayment and added pressure to the market with more people able to buy a home.

 Now that restrictions are lifting and discretionary spending will again increase, we can expect that spending will trickle back to pubs, salons and travel and there will be fewer buyers vying over the available homes on the market.